allenenosh/qrsafe/README.md

  - The site has two options you can either upload or scan the qrcode.
  - This version only checks for ["MALWARE", "SOCIAL_ENGINEERING"]
+ - This is Version 1 The Dark mode is broken it will be fixed ASAP